PG31. Missing Families

 1.3

-Professionals should involve all the agencies with current or recent contact with the expectant mother / family to assess the child/ren's or unborn child's vulnerability.
+Professionals should involve all the agencies with current or recent contact with the expectant mother/family to assess the child/children's or unborn child's vulnerability.
 Professionals should consider questions such as:

-• Is there good reason to believe that the expectant mother / family may be the victim of a crime?
+• Is there a good reason to believe that the expectant mother/family may be the victim of a crime?

 • Are any of the children the subject of child protection plans?